spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 --parameter-overrides AuthArn=FROM_ABOVE ManagingAccountId=FROM_ABOVE --capabilities CAPABILITY_NAMED_IAM --region us-west-2
 ```

-## Option-3 : Use AWS Console UI (Manual Steps)
+## Option-3 : Configure with AWS IAM Console
+### Create Roles

+### Create Policies

+### Associate Policies to User or Roles
+The permissions defined in the policies are attached to the users or roles.
+This will allows Spinnaker to use either a user or a role and deploy EC2 instances in any particular region.

 There are 2 options here
-1. Using AWS IAM AccessKey and Secret
+1. Using AWS IAM User with AccessKey and Secret
 Option number 1 is useful for creation of user with AWS Access Key and secret.
 This is a common configuration.
 2. Using AWS IAM Roles
 Option 2 uses the IAM roles *ManagingRole* and *ManagedRoles*.
 This setting is applied on some environments that have extra security considerations.

 ## Halyard Configurations
-After the AWS IAM user, roles, policies and trust relationship have been set up, the next step is to add the AWS configurations to Spinnaker via Halyard CLI:
+After the AWS IAM  structure (user, roles, policies and trust relationship) has been set up, the next step is to add the AWS configurations to Spinnaker via Halyard CLI:

+The General steps are the following:
 1. Access the Halyard Pod.
 2. Add the configurations for AWS provider with `hal` command.
 Please check [hal config provider AWS](https://www.spinnaker.io/reference/halyard/commands/#hal-config-provider-aws).
 3. Enable the AWS provider `hal config provider aws enable`.

-### Configure Halyard to use AccessKeys (if configured)
+### Configure Spinnaker AWS provider to use AccessKeys (if using AWS IAM user)

 > These steps need to be carried out only if you selected UseAccessKeyForAuthentication as true in Option-1 or Option-2 above